-Segment triggered flows are used to email subscribers when they are newly added to a segment.
-In most cases, date, list, or metric triggered flows can more efficiently accomplish what can be done with a segment triggered flow.
+Segment-triggered flows are used to email subscribers when they are added to a segment.
+In most cases, date property-, list-, or metric-triggered flows can more efficiently accomplish what can be done with a segment triggered flow.

 Next, you will be prompted to select the segment that will trigger the flow.
 Once you set a particular segment to trigger the flow, you will not be able to change it to a different segment.
 In order to do this, you will need to clone the flow and change the segment that triggers the flow.

-Whenever someone is added to the segment you select, they will be queued up to receive the flow.
+Whenever someone is added to the segment you select, they will enter the flow.

 If you manually update a segment that's set up to trigger a flow, new members who instantly populate due to the update will not automatically enter the flow.
-When a flow is triggered by a segment, only those that are added to the segment organically, based on the established segment definition, will automatically be scheduled for connected flows.
+When a flow is triggered by a segment, only those who are added to the segment organically, based on the established segment definition, will be scheduled.

 At send time, Klaviyo checks to ensure that each potential recipient is still part of the segment triggering the flow.
 Say, for example, you edit the definition of a segment and some of the contacts queued up for the connected flow no longer meet the segment's conditions.
-At send time, we will re-verify that these recipients qualify and, when they fail the check, they will be skipped by the flow.
+At send time, we will re-verify that these recipients qualify and, when they fail the check, they will be skipped.

 Recipients will only receive emails within a flow if they are still a member of the connected segment at send time.

 Check out these articles on other flow types: